KingHanzala/naataurl/README.md

 ## Authentication
 - All `/api/*` endpoints require a valid JWT token in the `Authorization` header.
 - Auth endpoints (`/auth/*`) are public except for logout.
+- OAuth2 endpoints (`/oauth2/authorization/*`) are provided by Spring Security and are used for social login.

 ## CORS & Frontend Integration
 - CORS is enabled for `http://localhost:3000` by default (see `SecurityConfig.java`).